john525/JL-KSP-Implementation/README.md

 <h2>Research Results</h2>
 <p>
-For a full explanation of our research results, visit [PubMed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4934902/).
+  For a full explanation of our research results, visit <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4934902/">PubMed</a>.
 </p>